Megan Long

 Ellie Harrison

 I would describe myself as warm, compassionate, and open.
 I believe that the most integral part of the therapeutic process is the relationship between client and counselor.
 I strive to create a therapeutic space for my clients that is safe and welcoming and encourages them to bring their full selves into the room, flaws and all.
-I approach counseling from a non-directive approach and believe that meeting clients where they are in their journey is important.
+I approach counseling from a non-directive approach and believe meeting clients where they are in their journey is essential.
 I work with clients to develop new skills and uncover new strengths and tools as they work through challenges such as anxiety, depression, or major life transitions.

 Hannah Daniel